Albert Finney: 1981–1999

-Tom Courtenay, who Finney featured with in The Dresser (1983).
+Tom Courtenay, with whom Finney starred in The Dresser (1983).

 Finney had not played a major role in a feature film in six years, and started to think about resuming work with cinema.
 The last two successful films he had made were Scrooge and Orient Express in which he was heavily disguised.
 "Most Americans probably think I weigh 300 pounds, have black hair and talk with a French accent like Hercule Poirot," said Finney.
 "So I thought they should have a look at me while I was still almost a juvenile and kind of cute."
 Finney decided to make six movies in succession "so that I could relax and get back into it again.
 In order to feel really assured and comfortable in front of a camera, you've got to do it for a while."
 The first three were thrillers: Loophole (1981), with Susannah York; Wolfen (1981), directed by Michael Wadleigh; and Looker (1981), written and directed by Michael Crichton.
 He received excellent reviews for his performance in the drama Shoot the Moon (1982).
 Finney said the role "required personal acting; I had to dig into myself.
 When you have to expose yourself and use your own vulnerability, you can get a little near the edge."

 Less well received was his performance as Daddy Warbucks in the Hollywood film version of Annie (1982), which was directed by John Huston.
 Finney said doing this movie after Shoot The Moon was "marvelous.
 I use a completely different side of myself as Warbucks.
 Annie is show biz; it's open, simple and direct.
 It needs bold, primary colors.
 I don't have to reveal the inner workings of the character, and that's a relief."